List of Saki characters: Eisui All-Girls School

-2nd year, plays vanguard position.
+Second year, plays vanguard position.
 Referred to as "Princess" by her teammates and she is an average player when awake, but is considered as a national-class monster when asleep.
-She's a vessel for 7 out of the 8 Goddesses and as such, one of her notable play style is attacking the weakest player on the table with the Nine Gates yakuman.
+She is a vessel for seven out of the eight Goddesses and as such, one of her notable play style is attacking the weakest player on the table with the Nine Gates yakuman.
 She is the team's captain and the daughter of the main branch of the family.
 A year prior to the events of the story she had achieved fame as one of the new monsters of the nationals, but pushed herself too hard and the reason why this year's lineup for Eisui's team consists of the branch families.